aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/_index.md

 Explore [the plugin with source code examples of Aspose.Words for .NET features in comparison with NPOI](https://github.com/aspose-words/Aspose.Words-for-.NET/tree/master/Plugins/NPOI).

 This plugin uses the evaluation version of Aspose.Words.
 When you are happy with your evaluation, you can purchase a license from the [Aspose website](https://purchase.aspose.com/buy).
 To remove the evaluation message and feature limitations, you must apply a product license.
 After purchasing the product, you will receive a license file.
-Please follow the instructions in the ["Licensing and Subscription"](/words/net/licensing/) article to do this.
+Please follow the instructions in the [Licensing and Subscription](/words/net/licensing/) article to do this.

 {{% /alert %}}